Lisette-Ruiz/Big_Data_Managment_2020/Book's Questions/Book: Designing Data-Intensive Applications/Question_cap_5.md

 ***
-## 1. Why is it important to keep a copy of the same data on multiple machines that are connected through a network?
+## 1. Why is so important to keep a copy of the same data on multiple machines that are connected through a network?

 - To keep data geographically close to your users (and thus reduce latency).
 - To allow the system to continue working even if some of its parts have failed